LeetLLM

 Semantic headsCapture coreference, entity relationshipsLater layers

-🔬 Research insight: Research shows that 20–40% of attention heads can be pruned without noticeable performance degradation, and in some layers, all but a single head can be removed (Michel et al., 2019)[4].
+🔬 Research insight: Studies show that a large proportion of attention heads can be pruned without noticeable performance degradation, and in some layers, all but a single head can be removed (Michel et al., 2019)[4].
 Models maintain significant redundancy as a form of robustness.
-Not all heads are equally important, but the system is resilient to losing any individual head.
+Not all heads are equally important, but the system is robust to losing any individual head.

 Multi-head attention doesn't add computation.
 It restructures it.
 Single-head attention on dmodel=512d_{\text{model}}=512dmodel=512 uses the same FLOPs (Floating Point Operations) as 8-head attention with dk=64d_k=64dk=64 each, because h×dk=dmodelh \times d_k = d_{\text{model}}h×dk=dmodel.